Menu

 • Monitoring changes to the clients physical and mental health and recording findings

-• Assisting with personal hygiene, showering and personal care
+• Assisting with daily living such as personal hygiene, showering and personal care

 • Assisting clients with various activities